Locations:

 Can hepatitis A be prevented?

 Yes, it can.
-Having routine vaccinations against hepatitis A is the easiest way to prevent it.
-Healthcare providers recommend hepatitis A vaccinations for infants aged 12 months or older.
-Your provider may recommend you have a vaccination if you:
+Getting vaccinated against hepatitis A is the easiest way to prevent it.
+Healthcare providers recommend hepatitis A vaccinations for people over 12 months of age who:

-You can be exposed to hepatitis A without traveling to other countries.
 Good hygiene helps prevent many diseases at home or abroad.
-Protect yourself by washing your hands often.
+You can help protect yourself and others by washing your hands often and practicing safe food prep.

 How do I avoid infecting other people?